Quick Answer: Why is your content not getting reach?

 - Summary cues: (e.g., “The bottom line is…”)

-If you are not using exact-match questions in your H2 and H3 tags and answering them immediately within 40–60 words, your content will not be cited in AI Overviews.
+If you are not using exact-match questions in your H2 and H3 tags and answering them immediately within 40–60 words, your content will likely not be cited in AI Overviews.

 3. Your Content Lacks “Information Gain”